 This also means that the manufacturer itself certifies the agreement of construction and equipment with the guideline but that stability and freeboard, as well as buoyancy and flotage, was inspected by an authorized inspection agency.

 Each yacht is provided with a works number.
-This hull code is imprinted on the starboard edge of the transom below the deck, or on starboardside aft, below the foot rail.
+This hull code is imprinted on the starboard edge of the transom below the deck.